 - Olive oil cooking spray

-Layer 5 sheets of phyllo over the base of the prepared dish pie; lightly spray each sheet with olive oil as you place them on the dish.
+- Layer 5 sheets of phyllo over the base of the prepared dish pie; lightly spray each sheet with olive oil as you place them on the dish.
 Make sure you fully cover the base.
-Overlap the rest of the sheets, one at the time, and let them hang over the edge of the pan as you layer; lightly spray each sheet with olive oil as you place them on the dish.
-You need to have enough overhang to fully cover the filling once folded in.
+Overlap the rest of the sheets, one at a time, and let them hang over the edge of the pan as you layer; lightly spray each sheet with olive oil as you place them on the dish.